catswords-social/policy/site_terms_EN.md

 By signing up for this instance, it is considered that you agree to this privacy policy.

-This privacy policy is effective from June 28, 2023, 01:00 UTC+9 (KST).
+This Privacy Policy will be effective from June 28, 2023, 01:00 UTC+9 (KST).

 TRANSLATION POWERED BY [CHATGPT](https://chat.openai.com/)